NREL/ResStock.github.io/docs/resources/how-to-guides/Housing_Stock_Excel_Questions.md

 The second row shows a field_name called applicability with a field_description of: The measure was or was not applied to bldg_id.
 This is what we are looking for.
 Going back to the CO_upgrade02_metadata_and_annual_results file, search for the **applicability** column, and make sure only TRUE is chosen as an option.
 That means only the samples that were actually upgraded with our package of interest, high-efficiency cold-climate air-to-air heat pump with electric backup, will be shown.
 If the value is FALSE, that means the building sample was not upgraded with this package.

 Next, check to make sure there are the right number of samples or at least 1,000 samples.
-For a detailed explanation on why our team recommends this, review the [Why At Least 1,000 Samples is Recommended]({{ site.baseurl }}{% link docs/resources/explanations/Why_at_Least_1000_Samples_is_Recommended.md %}) webpage.
+For more information on the number of samples that should be used in an analysis, see the *How Many Samples are Required for this Analysis* explanation on the Resources page.

 To do this, highlight the first column of each of the two files, and look at the <ins>Count</ins> value at the bottom right of the screen.
 For the baseline file, it shows Count: "5901".